• Skip to primary navigation

 If I'm totally honest, summer is not my favorite time to visit NOLA.
 The weather is kind of miserable.
 But sometimes you gotta go when you can, right?
 And if you plan ahead, the weather won't ruin your trip.

-Summer in New Orleans ...
-25 Ways to Beat the Heat
+25 Ways to Beat the Heat in New Orleans

-If you're planning to spend part of your summer in New Orleans, then these tips are for you!
+If you're looking for ways to stay cool in New Orleans, then these tips are for you!

 I'm sharing 25 creative ways to help you beat the heat, from must have drinks to fun festivals to places you can soak up the air conditioning.
 This New Orleans summer travel guide has you covered no matter what kind of activities you enjoy.